ray-project/ray/doc/source/ray-air/trainer.rst

 .. note:: This trainer is not distributed.

-The Scikit-Learn Trainer is a thin wrapper for one to launch scikit-learn training within Ray AIR.
+The Scikit-Learn Trainer is a thin wrapper to launch scikit-learn training within Ray AIR.
-It is not distributed but can still benefit from integrating with Ray Tune and batch/online prediction.
+Even though this trainer is not distributed, you can still benefit from its integration with Ray Tune for distributed hyperparameter tuning and scalable batch/online prediction.

 .. literalinclude:: doc_code/sklearn_trainer.py
     :language: python